wolframroesler/snippets/README.md

 ### Shell Prompt And Git Status

 Show the last command's exit status in the shell prompt, and show the prompt with a dark background to make it stand out better.
-When in a git repository, show the current git status: a cross if something needs to be committed, an up arrow if something needs to be pushed, a down arrow when something can be pulled, a check mark if everything is clean.
+When in a git repository, show the current git status: a cross if something needs to be committed, an up arrow if something needs to be pushed, a down arrow when something can be pulled, three stacked horizontal lines if there's a shash, a check mark if everything is clean.

 Put the following into your `.profile` or `.bashrc`.